oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Standards may be developed using data definition tables with the goal of being agnostic of transfer format, but no well-defined mechanism exists for achieving that goal.
 JADN is a schema language with definitions that can be both validated for correctness and documented in table format, ensuring that the table content is valid.
 A JADN schema is executable byte code that can be transferred between applications, interpreted to validate application data, and embedded to produce self-describing data.

 Numerous data definition languages are in use.
 JADN is not intended to replace any of them, but serves as a Rosetta stone to facilitate translation among them.
-In particular, a high-level JADN specification can be translated into lower-level languages such as JSON Schema.
+In particular, a high-level JADN specification can be translated into languages such as XML Schema Definition and JSON Schema.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).